 4. Enter additional expenses.

-The final two sections of the form all you to enter vehicle expenses and any other expenses that you may not have been able to list elsewhere.
-If you intend to write-off vehicle expenses, you will need to enter mileage details.
+The final two sections of the form allow you to enter vehicle expenses and any other expenses that you may not have been able to list elsewhere.
+If you intend to write off vehicle expenses, you will need to enter mileage details.
 It's best to keep a driving log so that you can track your business-related travel and record it accurately on Schedule C.

 5. Submit Schedule C.